videocoin/worker/README.md

 ### deploy

-To release a new image simply run `make` which will build and push a new docker image then release the assosiated helm chart.
+To release a new image simply run `make` && `make deploy` which will build and push a new docker image then release the assosiated helm chart.

 If you have new dependencies run `make deps` before releasing.